-We are an advanced materials company that develops and commercializes silicon nitride for medical and non-medical applications.
-The core strength of SINTX Technologies is the manufacturing, research, and development of silicon nitride ceramics for external partners.
-We believe that silicon nitride has a superb combination of properties that make it ideally suited for long-term human implantation.
-Other biomaterials are based on bone grafts, metal alloys, and polymers, all of which have well-known practical limitations and disadvantages.
+We believe that silicon nitride has a superb combination of properties that make it suited for long-term human implantation.
+Other biomaterials are based on bone grafts, metal alloys, and polymers- all of which have well-known practical limitations and disadvantages.
 In contrast, silicon nitride has a legacy of success in the most demanding and extreme industrial environments.
 As a human implant material, silicon nitride offers bone ingrowth, resistance to bacterial and viral infection, ease of diagnostic imaging, resistance to corrosion, and superior strength and fracture resistance, among other advantages, all of which claims are validated in our large and growing inventory of peer-reviewed, published literature reports.
+We believe that our versatile silicon nitride manufacturing expertise positions us favorably to introduce new and innovative devices in the medical and non-medical fields.